briankeane/simpleNodeServerCourse/part3/21a-CleanupContinued.md

 module.exports = app;
 ```
+Now take a look at `contact.routes.js`.
 Since we don't have the 'app' to add the routes to in this file, we can make an express "Router()", register all the contacts routes to that, and then add the Router as middleware in `server.js`.
+I'm sure that's confusing but it's easier to do than it sounds.

 In contact.routes.js add this to the top:
 ```